gabrielpit/gabrielpit/README.md

 Back End Developer
 ------------------

-I started learning to code in 2022, focusing on backend development with Java.
-After completing the Santander Bootcamp 2023, I’ve gained practical experience in Java, SQL, and NoSQL.
-I’m passionate about solving technical challenges and am excited to continue growing in the backend development field.
+I began my journey in programming with a focus on backend development, specializing in Java.
+Through the Santander Bootcamp, I gained hands-on experience working with Java, SQL, and NoSQL databases.
+I'm passionate about building efficient backend solutions and continuously improving my skills to stay current with the latest technologies.

 * 🌍  I'm based in Gravatai-RS, Brazil
 * 🧠  I'm learning Java and Spring Boot